 Praying for healing should always come from a place of faith, hope and love.
 Faith in the power of God to heal.
 Love for the ones for whom we are praying.
-Hope for better things to come for the ones for whom we are praying.
+Hope for better things to come for those we are praying for.

 Mark 16:17-20 New King James Version (NKJV)

 17 And these signs will follow those who [a]believe: In My name they will cast out demons; they will speak with new tongues; 18 they[b] will take up serpents; and if they drink anything deadly, it will by no means hurt them; they will lay hands on the sick, and they will recover.”

 You are not walking out into the unknown.
 When you pray for the seek in faith, you are cashing in on what God has written.
 These signs WILL follow those that believe.